 It’s time to celebrate spring

 Springtime in the Amana Colonies is a time of year where color peaks its head out from the white and grays of winter.
 It’s special here in the Colonies due in part to the many fruit trees planted during the communal era.
 The different varieties take turns blossoming in pinks, whites, and lavenders.
-Tulips and daffodils begin to pop up from their winter’s sleep.
+Flowers begin to pop up from their winter’s sleep.
 Here are a few things you don’t want to miss this spring.

 Are you looking to escape the 21st century?
 Here is your chance as a village of entertainment, jousting, music, and much more pops up at the community park in Middle Amana.
 Set amongst the old oak trees, vendors and artisans recreate medieval times.
 This is a great event for both kids and adults as you’ll watch knights fight in combat and jugglers toss flaming batons.
 Musicians sing their ballads and everyone is in costume.
 It’s two weekends of a different time and place.